 Annemarie van Sandwijk

-Annemarie van Sandwijk is currently manager and editor at the Leiden University Centre for the Study of Islam and Society ( LUCIS), where she has worked since 2010.
+Annemarie van Sandwijk is currently project manager and editor-in-chief at the Leiden University Centre for the Study of Islam and Society ( LUCIS), where she has worked since 2010.
 Together with the director of LUCIS she is responsible for strategic policy planning, budget management and planning, coordination of the funding scheme of LUCIS, preparation and reporting of steering committee meetings, development and implementation of various PR strategies, management of the LUCIS publication series at Brill and LUP, and for writing the annual reports of LUCIS and all other editorial output related to LUCIS.
 In addition, she is the editor-in-chief of the Leiden Islam Blog and of the website of LUCIS.

 Annemarie obtained her master’s degree in History (cum laude) at Leiden University in 2009 with a thesis entitled: Ibn Rushd revisited.
 The modern rediscovery of Ibn Rushd (1126-1198) in the Arab world since the nineteenth century.
 An article based on this thesis was published in the peer-reviewed journal Tijdschrift voor Theologie, volume 51 (2011).